All Episodes

 Her boss was so solicitous that Kelly hoped the woman might become her mentor.

-But she began to feel that something was wrong in meetings, her boss would dismiss her ideas without discussion, would even cut her off in mid-sentence.
+In meetings, her boss would dismiss her ideas without discussion, would even cut her off in mid-sentence.

-Kelly started to hear about meetings to which she wasn't invited, But felt she should have been.
+Kelly started to hear about meetings to which she wasn't invited, but felt she should have been.

 What confused Kelly was that she was otherwise doing well at her firm.